 I’m not alone.
 I reached out to five fellow Expaters around the globe for a snapshot of what they’re going through right now.
 Here they share their highs and lows, their struggles and joys.

-Here are the personal stories of five women under lockdown…
+Here are the personal stories of six women under lockdown…

 Karen on moving home and giving birth in a party capital